manoharan-lab/holopy/docs/source/index.rst

 HoloPy started as a project in the `Manoharan Lab at Harvard University <http://manoharan.seas.harvard.edu/>`_.
 If you use HoloPy, you may wish to cite one or more of the sources listed in :ref:`credits`.
+We also encourage you to sign up for our `User Mailing List <https://groups.google.com/d/forum/holopy-users>`_ so we can keep you up to date on releases, answer questions, and you can benefit from other user's questions.

 .. toctree::
    :maxdepth: 2